 Barbara L. McAneny, MD

-In 2012 Dr. McAneny received a $19.8 million award from the Centers for Medicare & Medicaid Innovation to test how oncology private practices could provide cancer patients better care at a lower cost.
-This award, called COME HOME (for Community Oncology Medical Home), later helped form Medicare’s Oncology Care Model.
-Innovative Oncology Business Solutions Inc., the company she created to manage the award, is now assisting physician practices, in collaboration with ASCO, in developing the process changes needed for MACRA.
+Dr. McAneny’s interest in using data to improve practice sustainability began when she was appointed to the Centers for Medicare & Medicaid Service’s Practicing Physicians Advisory Council, where she served from 2002 to 2006.
+In 2012 Dr. McAneny received a $19.8 million grant from the Centers for Medicare & Medicaid Innovation to demonstrate how oncology practices could use triage pathways to dramatically lower costs while improving outcomes.
+This award, named COME HOME (for Community Oncology Medical Home), later was incorporated into Medicare’s Oncology Care Model.
+Innovative Oncology Business Solutions Inc., the company she created to manage the award, is now assisting physician practices in developing the process changes needed for MACRA.

 Among other volunteer activities, she has served on the governor of New Mexico’s Task Force on Prenatal Care, the board of Planned Parenthood of New Mexico, and as chair of the joint task force of the NMMS and the New Mexico Bar Association on domestic violence.
 A recipient of a New Mexico Woman on the Move Award in 2005 and Woman of Influence Award in 2009, Dr. McAneny has been voted several times by her peers as Albuquerque The Magazine’s “Top Doc” in her specialty.

-She co-founded New Mexico Oncology Hematology Consultants Ltd. in 1987.
-A managing partner since 1999, she built New Mexico Cancer Center, which provides outpatient medical and radiation oncology care and imaging in Albuquerque and the underserved area of Gallup.
+Dr. McAneny also co-founded New Mexico Oncology Hematology Consultants Ltd. in 1987 with Clark Haskins, MD.
+A managing partner since 1999, she built New Mexico Cancer Center as the first physician-owned multi-disciplinary cancer center in the state with clinics in Albuquerque and Gallup.
 She also founded the New Mexico Cancer Center Foundation, which provides grants to help patients with nonmedical expenses.